Graduate Student Funding and Awards

-There are three categories of financial assistance for graduate students in the Tropical Medicine Graduate Program:
+There are several categories of financial assistance for graduate students in the Tropical Medicine Graduate Program:

 Graduate Division Achievement Awards

-UH Manoa’s Office of Graduate Education (Graduate Division) allocates the department with a specific budget these awards each year.
+UH Manoa’s Graduate Division allocates an annual budget to the department for these awards each academic year.
 The Tropical Medicine Admissions and Awards Committee administers these awards.

 Eligibility & How to Apply